dylantadros/ZBD-Data-Candidate-Test/README.md

 _____________________________________________

 # **Important Notes:**
 You can use your own AWS account or ours; it is your choice.
-If you want to use ours, please request that a user account be created for you, and make sure to tag all resources with creator: <Your Alias Name>.
+If you want to use ours, please request that a user account be created for you, and make sure to tag all resources with _`creator: Your Name`_.

 ## CI/CD (preferred if you have time)
 - Use CI/CD pipeline that can spin up and tear down the infrastructure easily.